 This running shoe comes normal, wide, and narrow styles to accommodate all foot sizes.
 It uses soft cushioning in its midsole to keep you comfortable and supported during your run.

-The Brooks Ghost 11 is designed to be breathable, using newly engineered mesh upper to keep you dry and cool.
+The Brooks Ghost 12 is designed to be breathable, using 3D-print engineered mesh upper to keep you dry and cool.
 This upper also includes specially made stretch and structure for added support and a great fit.
 On top of this, the shoe itself uses Omega Flex Grooves to promote forefoot flexibility.